Be the matchmaker for your friends. Who is a good match?

 Hitch two of your Facebook friends.
 They don’t necessarily have to know each other.
 Easy.

 Friends know better than matching algorithms.
 There is no way around it.

 Hitches are anonymous chats.
 You know it’s a friend of a friend but you don’t know who exactly.

 When your friends set you up with someone, it appears here.
-You can always request to Reveal the identity of your match.
+Who will it be?

 Help explains everything you need to know.
 Everything.